 Peat thickness (OLT) structural equation model results

-Structural equation models explained a moderate amount of variation in grass/sedge peat thickness (R2 = 0.37), but performed poorly in the shrub and forest communities (R2 = 0.04 and 0.1 respectively; Figure 4).
-In the grass/sedge plant community, peat thickness increased with time since fire, community size, and functional divergence, and was negatively associated with the presence of idiosyncratic species (Table 4).
+Structural equation models explained a moderate amount of variation in grass/sedge peat thickness (R2 = 0.37), but performed poorly in the shrub and forest communities (R2 = 0.04 and 0.1 respectively; Figure In the grass/sedge plant community, peat thickness increased with time since fire, community size, and functional divergence, and was negatively associated with the presence of idiosyncratic species (Table 3).
 Only community size and idiosyncratic species directly affected peat thickness (Figure 4).
 No significant pathways linked lake drying history with peat thickness (Figure 4).
 The effects of fire history and community size were both at least partially mediated by functional diversity variables.
-Functional divergence was positively correlated with peat thickness because grass/sedge communities with high functional divergence were less likely to contain idiosyncratic species (Figure 4).
+Functional divergence was positively correlated with peat thickness, because grass/sedge communities with high functional divergence were less likely to contain idiosyncratic species (Figure 4).

 Although the structural equation model of shrub community peat thickness had adequate fit based on a non-significant chi-squared test (Figure 4), we did not find evidence for any direct or indirect pathways linking peat thickness with fire history, lake drying, and functional diversity.
 However, a non-significant pathway (p=0.07) linked idiosyncratic species scores with peat thickness (Figure 4).
 Fire history and lake drying status influenced all three components of functional diversity via direct and indirect pathways (Figure 4).
-Rao's quadratic entropy and Idiosyncratic species scores were both negatively correlated with time since fire in the shrub community, while CWM scores, which are associated with woodiness, were weakly positively associated (Figure 4).
+Rao's quadratic entropy and Idiosyncratic species scores were both negatively correlated with time since fire in the shrub community, while CWM scores, which are associated with woodiness, were weakly positively associated.
+(Figure 4).
 Shrub communities near drying lakes had lower functional divergence (Rao) compared to stable sites, and lake drying was also negatively associated with the presence of idiosyncratic species (Figure 4).

 In the forest community, time since fire and lake drying status both had weak effects on peat thickness that were mediated by functional diversity, especially by changes in the distribution of idiosyncratic species (Table 3).
 Peat thickness was also negatively associated with community size (area), functional divergence (Rao) and idiosyncratic species scores.
 Functional diversity effects were stronger drivers of peat thickness than either lake drying status or fire history (Table 3).

-Discussion
+Discussio

 Overview